frederic-perez/AmE-dictionary/data/idioms.md

 __catch onto (something)__
 __catch some Zs__ To go to sleep, to take a nap.
 __catch something__ _vt_ To see or listen to something.
 (More specific than the colloquial sense, to manage to hear something.) _Did you catch that radio program about cancer last night?_
+__catch the bug__ To become suddenly excited by or very interested in something (which is typically specified between “the” and “bug”).
 __catch the sun__ To get sunburned. _I caught the sun at the beach last weekend, and now my back hurts so much that I have to sleep on my side!_
 __catch the wave__ If you catch the wave, you act quickly in order to use an opportunity, especially an opportunity to do something new. _We knew we had to catch the wave now or be left behind in the future._ _The venture relies on catching the wave of interest generated by the Tolkien films._
 __catch wind of (something)__ :three: (get wind of something, caught wind) To learn of something; to hear about something.